TRUSTEES & PATRONS

 Actors Katie McGlynn and Rob Mallard joined us as celebrity patrons of Mummy’s Star in late January 2019.

 Both actors have been amazing in portraying the very difficult and sensitive scenarios that our mums can face.
-They have both skilfully and beautifully delivered the emotion and factual scenes depicting the cancer and pregnancy storyline that continues to run.
+They have both skilfully and beautifully delivered the emotion and factual scenes depicting the cancer and pregnancy storyline.

-So, we’re absolutely delighted that we are able to work with them both in raising vital awareness and to reach more of the mums and families who need our support.
+So, we’re absolutely delighted that we can work with them both in raising vital awareness and to reach more of the mums and families who need our support.

 DR JACQUE GERRARD